riveracrist/riveracrist/README.md

 # 🔭 :octocat: About Me 🔭 :octocat:

-I am a Telecommunications Engineering student and software development apprentice.
+I am a Telecommunications Engineering student and Software Development apprentice.
 I have been learning programming languages such as R and Python as I would like to apply them in data analysis to create predictive models and data-driven applications.

 I also have an interest in IoT devices, machine learning, cloud computing ...